Get in touch with us

 Plane at an airport in Portugal.

-In Portugal, there are three major airports: the Porto airport in the north; the Lisbon airport, and the Faro airport in the Algarve.
-The Portuguese archipelagos of Madeira and the Azores also have airports with good infrastructure, the most famous being the Funchal Airport in Madeira, connecting the islands to 45 other airports worldwide, and a capacity to handle approximately 3.5 million passengers annually.
+In mainland Portugal, there are three major airports: the Porto airport in the north; the Lisbon airport in the capital, and the Faro airport in the Algarve.
+The Portuguese archipelagos of Madeira and the Azores also have airports with good infrastructure, the most famous being the Funchal Airport in Madeira, connecting the islands to 65 other airports worldwide, and a capacity to handle approximately 3.5 million passengers annually.

-When travelling to another country, the Lisbon airport is the main point of entry into Portugal, though flights landing in Porto may occasionally be available at a lower cost.
+When travelling to another country, the Lisbon airport is Portugal’s main connection point, though flights landing in Porto may occasionally be available at a lower cost.

 Ryanair and EasyJet are two other low-cost carriers that fly to (and via) Portugal.

-Lisbon airport is the most convenient departure point for those who wish to travel to the archipelagos of the Azores and Madeira.
-Flights from Lisbon to Ponta Delgada (São Miguel), Lajes (Terceira), Horta (Faial), and Santa Cruz (Madeira).
-A flight can last anywhere from 1.5 to 2.5 hours, depending on the island you are flying to.
-If you prefer to fly on private jet charters, Portugal has many dedicated airfields that help save time, and allow you to arrive closer to your destination.
-The most well-known will be the Lisbon Tires Cascais Airport, and Sintra Airport which is within proximity to both Lisbon, Cascais and the Sintra area.
+Lisbon airport is the most convenient departure point for those who wish to travel to the archipelagos of the Azores and Madeira, with flights to Ponta Delgada (São Miguel), Lajes (Terceira), Horta (Faial), and Santa Cruz (Madeira).
+A journey that can last anywhere from 1.5 to 2.5 hours, depending on the island you are flying to.
+If you prefer to fly on private jet charters, Portugal has many dedicated airfields that help save time and allow you to arrive closer to your destination.
+The most well-known will be the Lisbon Tires Cascais Airport, and Sintra Airport which are within proximity to both Lisbon, Cascais and the Sintra area.

 Other airfield locations offering private charter services within northern Portugal, closer to the city of Porto include Maia Vilar da Luz Airfield, Espinho Airfield, Viseu Airfield, Bragança Airfield, Ovar Airfield, and Monte Real Airfield.
 In the southern region of Portugal, there are dedicated airfields in Montijo and Sines, which are closer to Lisbon South Bay, and should your destination be closer to Alentejo and the Algarve, you can choose your private charter flight to either Évora, Beja Airport, Alvor airfields, or Faro Airport.